-In deciding how we should proceed in Fall 2020, we reflected on our most deeply held educational values, who we are as a school community, and what we know about best practice.
+In deciding how we should proceed in Fall 2020, we reflected on our top educational values, who we are as a school community, and what we know about best practice.
 For us, it boiled down to two deciding factors: relationships and hands-on experience.

-These are the two core pieces that we simply cannot compromise, and they both work best face-to-face, person-to-person.
+These are the two cornerstone pieces that we simply cannot compromise, and they both work best face-to-face, person-to-person.